justinmk/notes/delicious.md

 Fabulous Adventures In Coding : Locks and exceptions do not mix
 ================================================================================
-  &quot;the body of a lock should do as little as possible&quot;, contention, deadlock, threading, concurrency href="http://blogs.msdn.com/ericlippert/archive/2009/03/06/locks-and-exceptions-do-not-mix.aspx"
+"the body of a lock should do as little as possible", contention, deadlock, threading, concurrency href="http://blogs.msdn.com/ericlippert/archive/2009/03/06/locks-and-exceptions-do-not-mix.aspx"
 tags: concurrency c# programming .net time="2009-03-16T18:12:35Z"